-Why Have a Prayer Room?
+Why Have a War Room?

 “But when you pray, go into your [most] private room, and, closing the door, pray to your Father, Who is in secret; and your Father, Who sees in secret, will reward you in the open” (AMP).

 I don’t know about you, but the Father rewarding me sounds like a good thing!!
-Going away to a place where there are no distractions, but only intimate fellowship with your Heavenly Father is the perfect place for God to reveal His mysteries to you.
+Going away to a place where there are no distractions but only intimate fellowship with your Heavenly Father is the perfect place for God to reveal His mysteries to you.

 So why a secret place?
-Personally, I’ve found if I am downstairs in our house praying or reading I often become distracted.
-I see a dirty dish and think ‘I should clean that up’ or I hear the phone ring and I’m taken away from my time with God.
+Personally, I’ve found that if I’m downstairs in our house praying or reading I often become distracted.
+I see a dirty dish and think, I should clean that up, or I hear my phone ding, and before I realize it, I’m scrolling Instagram instead of spending time with God.

 Your secret place or private room should only be dedicated to spending time with God.

 Again, I can’t stress enough just how important prayer time is.
-As parents we can gain wisdom and understanding when we spend time in God’s presence.
+As parents, we can gain wisdom and understanding when we spend time in God’s presence.

 We can also use this time to intercede on our children’s behalf.
 Going boldly to the throne of grace!